wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

    **TRUE or FALSE** - the value you want to set the preference to.
 In this case, it is a boolean, so the values must be TRUE or FALSE.
 I think you might be able to use YES or NO, but I'm not sure.

-   **&&** - a terminal operator to run whatever's after this if the previous command is successful.
+   **&&** - a terminal operator to run whatever's after this if the command to its left is successful.

    **killall** - kills processes or closes applications.